scottellis/mi2c/README.md

 This is a demo driver to augment the I2C documentation on my website.
 I still need to finish the writeup, but this is the code I will be referencing.

-mi2c demonstrates how you can use i2c within another driver for multiple devices of different types.
+mi2c demonstrates how you can use i2c within another driver handling devices of different types.
 It exposes a char dev interface for testing.

-Instead of statically declaring i2c devices, the driver register devices when the module loads.
-This avoid having to rebuild kernels when adding new devices, at least for Overo boards using i2c-3.
+The driver registers the devices it wants to handle when it loads.
+This way kernel source modifications are not necessary.

 The driver declares the ability to handle two types of devices, "blinkm" and "arduino" devices.